vaqasarif/Explainable-Machine-Learning/README.md

 # Explainable-Machine-Learning
-This repository present the view of machine learning models in production.
+This repository presents the view of machine learning models in production.

 Objectives: